 Medical file

-Our policy regarding medical records: We store the known medical data of your child in our digital child file, such as allergies, diet, medication use and medical history.
+Our policy regarding medical records: In Konnect we store your child's known medical data, such as allergies, diet, medication use and medical history.
 This data is available to all employees at the location.

 Dealing with small risks